 Official site.
 English abstracts plus drawing of Japanese patent applications from 1976 (though some subject areas were at first not covered).
 Includes legal status data.

 Machine translations are available at this site (but only from 1993/94).
 After the search is entered, click on "index indication" for list of hits.
 Click on the wanted hit.
 When the abstract appears, click on "Detail" at top to begin translating.
 The Japanese document is available as "Japanese".
 There is a delay in placing material on the database of months.

 When searching for specific patent numbers the search box defaults to filing numbers.
 For A (kokai) publications click on "publication number".
-Note that all Japanese patent publications since the beginning of their patent system are available on the Patent & Utility Model Gazette web site, but this can be searched by known publication number only.
+Note that all Japanese patent publications at all stages since the beginning of their patent system are available on the Patent & Utility Model Number Search database (available on same page), but this can be searched by known publication number only.